ArrowrIcon Home icon

 The spankers, i.e. the straps round the trouser legs

 The straps around the trouser legs were called 'spankers', the use of which I am not too sure.
 It was possibly to stop dust rising up the legs in hot dry weather or wet conditions.
 Or maybe it was to stop vermin from flying up legs, particularly with people who worked in grain stores.
-However my theory is fashion and of course that dress code.
+However my theory could be just fashion and dress code.

 Coalman wearing traditional hat and coat carrying a sack of coal